 While HAProxy Enterprise, HAProxy ALOHA, and other products within the HAProxy Technologies portfolio are not impacted by this (they do not use the Spring Core library at all), you can use our products to mitigate the attack.

-These mitigation techniques we describe are subject to change as attackers come up with new attack vectors, new false positives are discovered, or better ways to handle the issue are found.
+These mitigation techniques we describe are subject to change as attackers develop new attack vectors, new false positives are discovered, or better ways to handle the issue are found.
 When the rules change, this blog post will be updated with a changelog added to the bottom.
 While these rules have been tested against the original attack vectors, they have a high risk of false positives in many environments.
 We recommend testing these rules in your environment (such as replacing the http-request deny rules with an http-request capture rule to log violations rather than deny them outright).

 To block the attack, add the following ACLs, which are an adaptation of the ModSecurity solution described later, to a frontend or listen section within your load balancer configuration: